AtulKrishnan/The-Box---An-Entertainment-Website/README.md

 You will have to run node serverdb.js to run the website on a local host and require MongoDB to be installed in your system.

 A demo of how all the pages look are available in the Demo_Photos file!
+You can download the zip file that contains everything.

 We hope you love this project!